-During the investigation, the headteacher (or investigator) will:
+During the investigation, the member of SLT (or investigator) will:

-- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.
+• if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish

+• keep a written record of any meetings/interviews in relation to their investigation.

-At the conclusion of their investigation, the headteacher will provide a formal written response within 20 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the member of SLT will provide either a verbal response or a formal written response within 15 school days of the date of receipt of the complaint.

-If the headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the member of SLT is unable to meet this deadline, they will provide the complainant with an update and revised response date.